sowmyaanand5/HR-Data-Analytics-Power-BI-Project/README.md

 2. Attrition Analysis

      •	Attrition Rate: Total attrition percentage and monthly trends.

      •	Attrition by Age: Breakdown of attrition across age groups.

      •	Attrition by Gender: Segmentation of attrition among male and female employees.

 3. Salary Metrics

      •	Attrition by Salary Slab: Breakdown of attrition by salary.

      •	Average Salary: Insights into average salary levels across the workforce.

 4. Engagement Metrics

      •	Years at Company: Attrition distribution based on employee tenure.

      •	Order of Attrition: Highlights  phases where employees tend to leave early.

 6. Performance Insights

-  •	Top Departments: Departments facing the highest attrition, such as Research & Development and Sales.
+     •	Top Departments: Departments facing the highest attrition.

   ## Key Features

 1. Workforce and Attrition Insights:

      •	Displays total employee count, attrition rate, and average years of service to monitor workforce stability.

      •	Highlights key attrition periods, such as first-year exits and trends across age groups and salary levels.

 2. Role-Specific Analysis:

      •	Tracks attrition by job roles, identifying critical roles with the highest turnover.

      •	Enables focus on departments with significant attrition trends.

 3. Salary and Tenure Metrics:

      •	Highlights attrition by salary slabs to understand turnover trends.

      •	Analyzes employee exits based on years at the company.

 4.Performance Insights:

      •	Provides actionable insights to improve employee retention strategies and workforce engagement.

   ## Conclusion